 It seems the wireless retail industry is teeming with buzz words these days.
 Not only do you have to know your omnichannel from your IoT but many of these terms can mean different things depending on who you ask.
 The latest concept everyone is talking (and confused) about is endless aisle.

-In general, endless aisle is the ability to offer a seemingly endless number of SKUs, which is usually done by partnering with a fulfillment supplier.
+Endless aisle offers a seemingly endless number of SKUs, which is usually done by partnering with a fulfillment supplier.
 The goal is to be able to compete head-to-head with online product assortment in your stores.
 When a customer walks in, they can walk out having purchased exactly what they want – although their item may arrive at the store or their house a day or two later.
 It’s bringing the practice of blending physical and virtual product together to create the ultimate merchandising strategy.

 There are at least two different ways you can implement an endless aisle approach.

 This is the basic approach to endless aisle.
 Endless aisle as a fulfillment model, or what some are referring to as drop ship, is the practice of equipping your sales associates with access to third-party suppliers and/or your e-commerce product.
 Sales reps can present these options to the customer either as they are shopping or if the customer approaches a sales rep looking for a specific item that is either out of stock or not typically carried in store.
 They can then order the desired item for the customer and have it shipped.

 Endless aisle as an interactive kiosk